SuperDARNCanada/borealis/docs/source/borealis_data.rst

 ------------

 To read the files in python, we recommend using `h5py <https://docs.h5py.org/en/stable/>`_,  `PyTables <https://www.pytables.org/>`_, or `deepdish <https://deepdish.readthedocs.io/en/latest/index.html>`_ packages.
-If you are looking to generate SuperDARN standard plots, we recommend using the the `pyDARNio package <https://github.com/superdarn/pydarnio>`_, which can read Borealis files specifically.
+If you are looking to generate SuperDARN standard plots, we recommend using the the `pyDARN package <https://github.com/superdarn/pydarn>`_, which can read Borealis files specifically.
 After converting to dmap, standard SuperDARN plots including RTI plots and fan plot can be produced.

 *************************